pzstar/smart-blocks/readme.txt

 <ol>
 <li>Go to WordPress Dashboard > Plugins > Add New</li>
-<li>Search for "SmartBlocks - Blocks for Gutenberg" and install the plugin.</li>
+<li>Search for "SmartBlocks - WordPress Gutenberg Blocks" and install the plugin.</li>
 <li>Activate Plugin from "Plugins" menu in WordPress.</li>
 </ol>